Detailed Item Descriptions

 Visit the UT Health Science Center Student Financial Services website for information on how to apply for financial aid as well as links to the Free Application for Federal Student Aid (FAFSA) application.
 The FAFSA code for UTMSH is #013956.
 You will not be able to accept or decline your financial aid package until your ID hold has been removed.
 All ID holds will be removed at Orientation.
 Refer to the Office of Student Financial Aid’s Checklist available here.

 Review the Financial Cheat Sheet, created by the Wellness & Resilience Advocacy Committee, with the goal of addressing many of the questions and concerns you may have before arriving.

 Having a support system is very important throughout your medical school journey.
-If you would like to be paired with an MS2 buddy, complete the MS2 Buddy Survey by June 11th.
+If you would like to be paired with an MS2 buddy as we get near the start of school, complete the MS2 Buddy Survey by July 7th.

 Complete the AAMC Matriculating Student Questionnaire (MSQ)

 The AAMC administers the Matriculating Student Questionnaire (MSQ) annually to all first-year medical students.
 The online questionnaire asks first-year medical students to share their thoughts on a variety of topics ranging from pre-med experiences to future career interests.
 Student responses to the MSQ are analyzed and then reported, in aggregate, to each participating medical school.
 This feedback helps medical schools fine-tune their educational programs to fit the needs of their students.